14 Email Design Best Practices to Improve Email Performance

 5. Write a clear email copy

-When you are writing the email copy make sure to keep it short for better readability.
-People should understand what you are talking about by reading the first sentence.
+When you are writing an email copy, make sure to keep it short for better readability.
+People should understand what you are talking about by reading the first sentence itself.

 6. Avoid sending all-image emails